UN-26 power peserve display module

-On the front, significant changes are already noticeable.
+On the front, significant changes are noticeable.
 Below are listed the improvements to the basic ETA caliber:

 - Added cutouts and racks for mounting and precision alignment of the module.